 Most states have "financial responsibility" laws that require car owners to either buy auto insurance or post a bond with the state.
-Each state sets a minimum limit for those who buy auto insurance.
+Each state sets a minimum car insurance limit for what you must buy.

 These liability insurance minimums are often written as a set of three numbers that refer to the maximums insurance will pay for injuries per person, injuries per accident and property damage per accident.
 For example, 100/300/50 means: